 Radiation Oncology Nurses

-Radiation oncology nurses work collaboratively with radiation oncologists and radiation therapists to care for you and your family at the time of consultation, while you are receiving treatment and during your follow-up care.
-They will explain the possible side effects you may experience and will describe how you can manage them.
+Radiation oncology nurses work collaboratively with radiation oncologists and radiation therapists to care for you and your family at the time of consultation, while you are receiving treatment, and during your follow-up care.
+They will explain the possible side effects you may experience and will educate you on how to manage them.
 They will assess how you are doing throughout treatment and will help you cope with the changes you may experience.
 They will also provide support and counseling to you and your family.
 Radiation oncology nurses are licensed registered nurses or licensed practical nurses.
 Many registered nurses in radiation therapy have additional accreditation in the specialty of oncology nursing.

 Radiation therapists work with radiation oncologists to administer the daily radiation treatment under the doctor's prescription and supervision.
-They maintain daily records and regularly check the treatment machines to make sure they are working properly.
+They maintain daily treatment records and regularly check the treatment machines to make sure they are working properly.
+They help you to feel comfortable during the simulation and treatment processes, and will be the ones positioning you during your daily treatments.
 Radiation therapists go through a two to four year educational program following high school or college.
 They take a special examination and are certified by the American Registry of Radiologic Technologists and licensed by the KS Board of Healing Arts.

 Dosimetrists carefully calculate the dose of radiation to make sure the tumor gets enough radiation.
 Using computers, they develop a number of treatment plans that can best destroy the tumor while sparing the normal tissues.
 Since treatment plans are often very complex, dosimetrists work with the radiation oncologist and the medical physicist to choose the treatment plan that is right for you.
 Many dosimetrists start as radiation therapists and then, with very intensive training, become dosimetrists.
 Others are graduates of one- to two-year dosimetry programs.
 They are certified by the Medical Dosimetrist Certification Board.